jradavenport/cubehelix/README.md

 cubehelix
 =========

-A full implementation of the Dave Green's "cubehelix" colormap for Python
+A full implementation of Dave Green's "cubehelix" colormap for Python